 Age at first childbirth

-A first pregnancy has 2 effects on breast cancer risk.
-It increases short-term risk and then it lowers long-term risk.
-The impact of these risks depends on a woman’s age at the time of her first pregnancy [6-12].
+A first pregnancy is linked to an increased short-term risk of breast cancer, but a decreased long-term risk of breast cancer.
+The impact of these risks depends on a woman’s age at the time of her first pregnancy [10-15].

-Women who give birth to their first child at age 35 or younger tend to get a protective benefit from pregnancy [6-11].
+Women who give birth to their first child at age 35 or younger tend to have a decreased risk of breast cancer [10-14].

-Women who give birth to their first child at later ages have a higher risk of breast cancer compared to women who have their first child at younger ages [6-12].
+Women who give birth to their first child at later ages have a higher risk of breast cancer than women who have their first child at younger ages [10-15].

 Why does age matter?